arogozhnikov/arogozhnikov.github.io/_posts/2020-01-01-trick-for-model-comparison.markdown

 ## Bonus: simpler comparison of segmentation models

-When training models for visual segmentation (such as instance segmentation or class-segmentation), lack of memory becomes a critical factor.
+When training models for image segmentation (such as instance segmentation or class-segmentation), lack of memory becomes a critical factor.
 Batch sizes become very small, and it is almost impossible to train several segmentation models at once on a single GPU.

 During segmentation training each sample contributes a lot, since it provides a lot of labels (one per pixel!).
 It is also unlikely that you have thousands of well-labelled high-resolution segmentation images.

-So, training two segmentation models in parallel is very hard, however when you train both inside a single script/notebook, there are no such problems, because you never keep intermediate activations for more than one model at a time.
+However when you train several models inside a single script/notebook, there are no such problems, *because you never keep intermediate activations for more than one model at a time*.
 Weights of all models should still be kept in (GPU) memory, but that's a small fraction of space taken by activations.

 ## Bonus: simple organization of experiments in tensorboard

 <img src="/images/model_comparison/folder_organization.png" height="200" />

 Tensorboard recursively scans subfolders for logs, so you can keep each 'comparison' in a separate folder, and each compared option saves its logs to a corresponding subfolder.

 ## Alternative: fix random seed?